Meaning-Making Coping Scale (MCCS) Test

 33/63

-Meaning-Making Coping (MC)
+Meaning-Making Coping (MMC)

 Measures how effectively a person can create or reframe meaning and value in stressful or challenging situations.